San Francisco Spring Fair Participation Kit

 That number is: 312-342-0687.

-There is not an official Fair Participant check-in, but please feel free to pop by our Information Booth at the Fair to introduce yourself, ask a question, share ideas, or meet the Renegade Gang!
+There is not an official Fair Participant check-in, but please feel free to pop by our Information Booth at the Fair to introduce yourself, ask a question, share ideas, or meet the Renegade Team!
 Certain rentals require check-in; please refer to the rental section for further details.

 Renegade offers creatives an opportunity to connect with engaged fans and enthusiastic shoppers.
 There are many additional benefits that come along with joining our events!
 Here’s what we have to offer:

 - Your Booth space.
 Create your own pop-up shop to showcase and sell your work to an engaged audience!